magnusmuru/spring-demo-xml/README.md

 # spring-demo-xml
 Learning Spring XML configuration

-Using Spring Initializr for the dependencies.
+Using Spring Initializr to get the dependencies, gradle for dependency management.